 These four main steps encourage me to draw something to reflect the subjectivity of my personal taste.
 For the Nareephol painting set, I focus more on Nareephol to see the close-up view.
 The traditional mural paintings don’t use this kind of viewpoint at all.
 Almost everything comes from my personal imagination in contemporary style and the old concept of Nareephol was reinterpreted by me for my own work.

 Nareephol is a mythological fruit in the shape of beautiful young maiden who is the object of desire for many powerful men.
 Desire, lust and jealousy are the drives of these men to fight others over these fruit maidens who cannot live forever.
 All Nareephol only last for seven days after being cut from the tree and then they will eventually wither and die.
 For this, I try to create some paintings of Nareephol to show the natural beauty that should not be disturbed or taken for personal possession.
 Three devil’s daughters and Nareephol painting sets are the drawing technique using many lines.
 I choose to use acrylic color on linen canvas so my drawing will flow better and colors dry quicker.
 It is very convenient.
 For portraits with less Thai pattern, I prefer to use oil color as it has good balance of color intensity and more fun to draw.
-The majority of women in my paintings are not inspired by real people but some are referenced by real actresses and models for correct anatomy and realism.
+The majority of women in my

-2.Beauty from the combination of visual element, line, color, material, volume, light & shadow and atmosphere.
+I personally classify the beauty of female in paintings in three levels 1.
+Beauty from good shape and proportion 2.Beauty from the combination of visual element, line, color, material, volume, light & shadow and atmosphere.
+3. Beauty reflecting or expressing the reality.

 JY: What about your study, awards you received for your success.